 Observe various courses as requested by the Associate Director of Education

 Bachelor’s Degree Preferred

-This job description is intended to be a summary of the primary responsibilities of the position.
+These job duties are intended to be a summary of the primary responsibilities of the positions.
 It is not a comprehensive listing of all duties and responsibilities, and other duties may be assigned as needed.